OctoPrint/OctoPrint/docs/features/action_commands.rst

 disconnect
     When this command is received from the printer, OctoPrint will immediately disconnect from it.

+If the bundled :ref:`Action Command Prompt Support Plugin <sec-bundledplugins-action_command_prompt>` is enabled (which should be the case by default), OctoPrint will also interactive dialog creation through its :ref:`supported commands <sec-bundledplugins-action_command_prompt-action_commands>`.

 Support for additional commands may be added by plugins by implementing a handler for the :ref:`octoprint.comm.protocol.action <sec-plugins-hook-comm-protocol-action>` hook.